Dushyantgoswami/docs/docs/tutorials/rollapp/run-a-node.md

 hide_table_of_contents: true
 ---

-This section will explain how to run a node of the dYmension hub.
+This section will explain how to run a full node of the dYmension hub.

 ### Step 1: Install binaries